 Joseph’s father worked as a day laborer on boats sailing on the Hudson River, but his health was poor; he may have been an alcoholic.

-In Albany his mother tried to nurse his father back to health, but without success; his father died when Joseph was nine.
+While Joseph was away, his mother tried to nurse his father back to health, but without success; his father died when Joseph was nine.

 One of the boarders in his mother’s house loaned Joseph a book with the title: Lectures on Experimental Philosophy, Astronomy and Chemistry, Intended Chiefly for the Use of Young People.